hbatistuzzo/Ironhack-FinalProject/README.md

 The case sets specific goals: answering questions regarding average salary of respondents, where they are from, what technologies and communication tools they use etc.

-This final project, however, aimed to go beyond the case itself.
-Since the focus is on salary data, I've implemented a predictive model that gives a salary estimate based on a number of factors: how long one has worked with programming, what is the size of the company one's currently working in, what country one's working in etc.

-This predictive model lead to interesting conclusions about the case itself, which I will detail further below.

 # Technologies

 - Python 3.8.13